6 Examples of Fintech Content Marketing That Works

 As we mentioned above, the number one mistake when it comes to creating content for acquisition is marketers don’t spend enough time understanding who their ideal customer is.

-That’s why we spend the first month working with a fintech company interviewing key people on the team to understand who the customer is and their pain points.
+That’s why we spend the first month working with a fintech company interviewing key people on the team to understand who the customer is, their audience needs and their pain points.

 We try to identify two things: